windmill-labs/windmilldocs/docs/integrations/sendgrid.md

 :::tip

-Find some pre-set interactions with Sendgrid on the [Hub](https://hub.windmill.dev/integrations/sendgrid).
+Find some pre-set interactions with SendGrid on the [Hub](https://hub.windmill.dev/integrations/sendgrid).

-Feel free to create your own Sendgrid scripts on [Windmill](../getting_started/00_how_to_use_windmill/index.mdx).
+Feel free to create your own SendGrid scripts on [Windmill](../getting_started/00_how_to_use_windmill/index.mdx).

 :::